privacy-scaling-explorations/nova-by-hand/part_1.md

 # 3 Nova Folding
 ## 3.1 Features of Nova Folding

+Unlike the traditional accumulation method, Folding scheme can fold the two instances of arithmetization they are committed.
+In Nova, it can fold the two R1CS instances into one.

 ![nova folding](./images/part1_novafolding2.png)

-Unlike the traditional accumulation method, Folding scheme can fold the two arithmetization and it's instances before the commitment into one.
-In Nova, it can fold the two R1CS instances into one.
 In this picture, $u$ and $w$ represent instance and witness pair for the R1CS.
-This breakthrough implies that, within the IVC steps, there's no longer a need to generate each SNARK proof and verify it for each step except for the final one.
+This breakthrough implies that, within the IVC steps, there's no longer a need to generate each SNARK proof and verify it for each step except for the final one, or to generate and verify commitments in each step.
 This advancement makes it more efficient IVC implementations.
+Detailed explanation will be given in part 2, so this is what you should remember now as the characteristics of Folding Scheme.

 Here are some of Nova's features.
 - Adoption of Folding Schemes, making two NP(R1CS) instances into one.